alancphilpott/fullstackopen2020/part2/phonebook/README.md

 - _newNumber_: used to control the form input element for new number.

 - _search_: controls the form input element for a search query.

+- _showNotification_: used to control displaying of notifications based on user actions.

 The form event handler _handleNewContact_ will initialize a new contact object and check if the _name_ property (case insensitive) already exists in the phonebook using the Array _filter_ method.
 If a contact already exists, an alert is shown giving the user an option to update the contacts number, upon confirmation the _contactService update_ method is called.
 Alternatively, the _contacts_ state is updated and the _newName_ and _newNumber_ states reset.
 (This is by far the most complex and convoluted part of the code)